-- an integration grant records what one app asked to use, including
+- an integration grant records what one app asked to use, including provider domain, key slug, auth mode, permission groups, setup steps, app, and requester metadata

-- a static credential stores app-scoped API keys, bot tokens, or private app
+- a static credential stores app-scoped API keys, bot tokens, or private app tokens for static-secret grants

-- an OAuth provider config stores one workspace/provider OAuth client, such
+- an OAuth provider config stores one workspace/provider OAuth client, such as a customer-owned Google OAuth app

-- a connected account stores one user’s OAuth connection metadata and token
+- a connected account stores one user’s OAuth connection metadata and token secret references for one provider config

 OAuth adds a second boundary: a provider client configured by an admin does not

 grant access to any user’s data by itself.
-Each user connects their own account,
+Each user connects their own account.

 How it works

-Static-secret custom tools:
+Static-secret custom tools:mockData

 instead of using another app’s credential.